Law students should contact the Law School Registrar about requesting transcripts.

 Please mail the letter to Transcripts, Office of the Registrar, 128 Sproul Hall, University of California, Berkeley, CA 94720-5404.
-The transcripts will be sent via first-class mail and typically take seven to ten days to arrive.
+The transcripts will be sent via first-class mail and could take up to 30 days to arrive.
 There is no fee for this service.

 - Order a Dean's Certification Form

 Also known as dean’s certification or letter of recommendation, these letters are commonly required of Law and Professional School applicants.
 The University’s Letter of Good Standing certifies your enrollment and/or successful completion of your degree, your academic standing, and indicates whether or not you were or are the subject of any student conduct cases at UC Berkeley.

 Complete the Request of Letter of Good Standing/Dean's Appraisal form and submit it to Cal Student Central, 120 Sproul Hall, or mail it to the Office of the Registrar.
 There is no fee for the University’s standard Letter of Good Standing.
 However, if you wish the University to complete and certify a third-party form in lieu of the standard letter, there is a fee of $10 per form.